PM reviews relief work in flood-hit Balochistan as death toll rises past 130

 “They are all suspended and action will be taken against them,” he assured the prime minister.

-The chief minister said that if proper relief was not being provided at any camp, the relevant DC and other officials should consider themselves suspended.
+The chief minister reiterated that if proper relief was not being provided at any camp, the relevant DC and other officials should consider themselves suspended.

-Earlier, the PM also expressed dissatisfaction over the absence of patients’ records at medical camps in tent cities and asked the CM to take action regarding this too.
-He further called for an inquiry to determine whether people were being actually treated at these medical camps or “all of its is only on paper”.
+Earlier, the PM also expressed dissatisfaction over the absence of patients’ records at medical camps in tent cities and asked the CM to take action regarding this.

+He further called for an inquiry to determine whether people were being actually treated at these medical camps or “if it was all on paper”.

 He said the federal and provincial government would work together to rehabilitate families and the infrastructure affected by the rains and subsequent floods.